michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/lectureNotes.md

 - The first example sound file is one that does not work for me.

+#### Video

+Allows you to playback video from a file on your computer, and to use your video camera!

+Install the Video library

+- Sketch -> Import Library -> Add Library (notice many other library options)
+- Search for Video
+- Install *Video | GStreamer-based video library for Processing*

+Test

+- File -> Examples -> Contributed Libraries -> Video -> Speed
+- File -> Examples -> Contributed Libraries -> Video -> GettingStartedCapture

+If you have trouble, you will need to meet with Gary after class to fix this

 #### Computer Vision

 **General idea for image tracking**